 ![]() | King of the Hill | This trait is a great companion to Heart of Stone as it functions in tandem to prevent an instance of high damage from bringing you down.
 It doesn’t have a cooldown, so as long as you are above 80% health you will benefit from this talent. |

-![]() | Treasure Hunter’s Delight | Synergises well with the Sinbinding Stone relic that grants all party members 15% damage reduction while you gain an additional 20% damage reduction.
+![]() | Treasure Hunter’s Delight | Synergises well with the Sinbinding Stone relic that grants all party members 15% damage reduction as you will also gain an additional 20% damage reduction on use.
 While this damage reduction is conditional and dependent on your relic cooldowns, this can be an invaluable survival tool to cycle along with your Unbreakable Will ability. |

 ![]() | Divine Mediation | An honorable mention.
 This trait is an option that benefits your party as well as yourself.
 Any instance of damage taken has a chance to give you a HoT that grants a party-wide shield to mitigate damage on expiration. |